wg-perception/object_recognition_core/doc/source/api/training.rst

 Python Plasm
 ------------

-Your pipeline also has to provide an implementation of the :py:class:`object_recognition_core.pipelines.training.TrainingPipeline` class to be fully integrated with object recognition infrastructure:
+Your pipeline also has to provide an implementation of the :py:class:`object_recognition_core.pipelines.training.TrainingPipeline` class so that
+``ORK`` can find it (as it will be on the ``PYTHONPATH``), generate docs for it and do everything that is basically not the raw computation.

 .. autoclass:: object_recognition_core.pipelines.training.TrainingPipeline
    :members: